2 Linear (Gaussian) Models

 • make sure everyone is caught up

-• to provide an epidemiological perspective on model intepretation.
+• to provide an epidemiological perspective on model interpretation.

 2.1.2 Chapter overview